saurfang/spark-knn/README.md

  runtime (for n training points, m prediction points and k = 1).
 See [benchmark](#benchmark) section for more details.

 The number of neighbors can be set before and after training.
-Other parameters must be set before training and they control the number of partitions and trade of between accuracy and efficiency of individual search tree.
+Other parameters must be set before training and they control the number of partitions and trade off between accuracy and efficiency of individual search tree.
 Please refer to Scala doc for more information.

 ## Benchmark